 When moving to an experience-focused loyalty strategy, the first and most important thing to consider is what you know about your customers and how you can use that to your advantage – and theirs.
 Start by asking questions like:

 Where could the right data help us make the customer’s experience faster, easier or more connected?
-What data do we need to make their journey more personalized?
+What data do we need to make their journey more personalised?

-You’ll probably come up with a long list of potential use cases, so prioritize one or two based on your marketing objectives.
+You’ll probably come up with a long list of potential use cases, so prioritise one or two based on your marketing objectives.

 For example, if one of your objectives is to increase the average basket size of a key customer segment, focus on ways that better use of data could make your upselling efforts more relevant.

 Then, do an audit of the data you currently have – is it accurate and up-to-date?
 Do you have what you need to implement the use cases you’ve chosen to focus on?

 If there’s essential customer data you’re missing, think about how you can collect this through your program – whether through implicit behavioural data, or by incentivizing members to share their interests, preferences or other information.

 As customer needs change, business goals shift, or simply as you learn more about what drives loyalty among your base, you’ll want to optimise and tweak your approach – without having to go through a full program overhaul.